takahirohonda/javascript-projects/Parcel-React-Ts/README.md

 - Not sure how to add custom file names for dist files.
 We can only rename entry file by using `-o` argument (as in `parcel build ./src/index.html -o parcel.html`), but not the js files.

 - Not sure how to clear the dist folder
   - If I add Linux script, it clears the folder, but it keeps adding the same file name.
-I think parcel has a way to add different build number according to the exisiting files in the dist folder `rm -rf dist && parcel build ./src/index.html`.
+I think parcel has a way to add different build number according to the existing files in the dist folder `rm -rf dist && parcel build ./src/index.html`.

 ## Reference